 SOCIAL AND EMOTIONAL DEVELOPMENT

-The children are given choices and under the guidance of the teachers they learn care and cooperation.
+The children are given choices and under the guidance of the teachers, they learn caring and cooperation.
 Fish children are brought along in their social and emotional development, by being encouraged to support one another, resolve problems by listening and negotiating.
 As in all of our CRCC classes, self-expression, empowerment and confidence building are stressed and very much encouraged.

 COGNITIVE AND LANGUAGE DEVELOPMENT